valeriansaliou/sonic/README.md

 Sonic can be used as a simple alternative to super-heavy and full-featured search backends such as Elasticsearch in some use-cases.
 It is capable of normalizing natural language search queries, auto-completing a search query and providing the most relevant results for a query.

+A strong attention to performance and code cleanliness has been given while designing Sonic.
+It aims at being crash-free, super-fast and put minimum strain on your server's resources (in the range of 10-20MB RAM used; north-to-null CPU footprint).

 **🇫🇷 Crafted in Nantes, France.**

 **:newspaper: The Sonic project was initially announced in [a post on my personal journal](https://journal.valeriansaliou.name/announcing-sonic-a-super-light-alternative-to-elasticsearch/).**